Mongolia

 Corporate - Income determination

-In Mongolia, a resident entity is subject to corporate income tax on its worldwide income, unless the income is specifically exempt.
-Corporate income tax applies to all taxable income and capital gains, at various rates dependent on the type of income and gains.
+In Mongolia, a resident entity is subject to CIT on its worldwide income, unless the income is specifically exempt.
+CIT applies to all taxable income and capital gains, at various rates dependent on the type of income and gains.

-Non-resident corporations are taxed in Mongolia on their income earned in Mongolia or sourced from Mongolia (from which income provider entity in Mongolia should withhold taxes), as well as income from a Mongolian source arising through a PE in Mongolia
+Non-resident corporations are taxed in Mongolia on their income earned in Mongolia or sourced from Mongolia (from which the income provider entity in Mongolia should withhold taxes), as well as income from a Mongolian source arising through a PE in Mongolia.

-• interest income paid, transferred by national and local state administration office, by a Mongolian tax resident, and/or PE in Mongolia to a non-resident taxpayer;
+• interest income paid or transferred by the national and local state administration office, by a Mongolian tax resident, and/or by a PE in Mongolia to a non-resident taxpayer

-• income from the sale, transfer, or lease of an asset or associated right in Mongolia which is possessed, used, or owned by a non-resident taxpayer;
+• income from the sale, transfer, or lease of an asset or associated right in Mongolia that is possessed, used, or owned by a non-resident taxpayer

 • other income equivalent to those specified above.